jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 reasonably representative route that I've done often enough to allow me to compare how the Trail Donkey handled it vs. my other bikes.

-To put it bluntly, the Trail Donkey 3.0 is everything I was looking for in a bike for my adventures away from paved roads.
+To put it bluntly, the Traildonkey 3.0 is everything I was looking for in a bike for my adventures away from paved roads.
 The ability to clear 50mm tires and run them at a plush 15psi allowed the bumps in the road to melt away and corners to be taken confidently.
 Handling is crisp without feeling twitchy, and I felt connected to the ride but not beat up by it.
 It also has